The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 The scaling is primarily physical in hardware-centric control rooms.
 Each new source, display, or operator is a separate hardware node.
 Expanding the system usually requires:

-• adding new encoders, decoders, matrices, or operator nodes,
+• adding new encoders, decoders, matrix connections, or operator nodes,

 • allocating rack space and extending cabling,